dasafamaya-wq/cloudsquare_case_study/README.md

 2. Once the site is created, Click on Published Access Settings and perform the following:
      - Grant Read access to the Account.
 Also grant access to the Federal Tax ID field.
      - Grant Read/Write access to Opportunity.
 You may need to grant access to the Application Origin field.
      - Grant Read/Write access to Lead.
 You may need to grant access to the Application Origin and Federal Tax ID field.
+     - Also, grant access to the SubmitApplication and SubmitApplicationHelper apex classes.